-The executive bodies of the respective Ipsos Group companies are responsible for data processing in their area of responsibility.
-Therefore, they are required to ensure the legal requirements, and those contained in this Data Protection Policy, for data protection are met (e.g. national reporting duties).
+The executive bodies of Ipsos are responsible for data processing.
+Therefore, they will ensure the legal requirements, and those contained in this Data Protection Policy, for data protection are met.

 Management are responsible for ensuring that organisational, HR and technical measures are in place so that any data processing is carried out in accordance with these data protection requirements.